 Business and technology are no longer separate in the real world.
 Companies, whether big or small, already use technologies to facilitate almost all of their operations.
 Statista says global technology market spending reached $3,360 billion in 2019.

-Spiceworks sees more upward acceleration, with 44% of businesses planning to grow their IT budgets in 2020 and more businesses seeking DevOPS consulting.
+Spiceworks sees more upward acceleration, with 44% of businesses planning to grow their IT budgets and enterprise IT consulting in 2020 and more businesses seeking DevOPS consulting.
 Technology has simply changed how businesses operate in the 21st century..

 Consider these numbers.
 Forbes says a record 184 technology companies got a spot in its 2019 Global 2000, a list of the world’s largest public companies.
 That’s an increase of 40%, despite slowing smartphone sales.
 And that figure only represents the largest companies.